 - Who at the shelter is allowed to collect the specimen for a COVID-19 test?
 Does it have to be a nurse?
 Any staff member who is properly trained is allowed to collect the specimen and test the specimen to obtain a result.
 Training may be accessed through many venues, including from a trained clinician (a health care provider) or through the test manufacturer’s materials.
 If you need assistance finding these vendor materials, email WICovidTest@Wisconsin.gov.

 - Does a shelter need to have access to lab-based molecular tests?
-All shelters conducting point of care testing under Dr. Westergaard's statewide standing order (including Abbott BinaxNOW tests) must assure compliance with the DHS and CDC recommendation for providing follow-up testing to confirm some antigen results.
+All shelters conducting point-of-care testing under the Wisconsin Department of Health Services (DHS) standing order statewide standing order must assure compliance with the DHS and CDC recommendation for providing follow-up testing to confirm some antigen results.
 Lab-based molecular tests are recommended for this follow-up testing.
 Shelters can order and provide these follow-up, confirmatory tests for residents and staff, or refer staff to follow-up:

-- at a free community testing side that conducts molecular testing
+- at a free community testing site that conducts molecular testing

 - Should shelters require a negative test result for residents to return to the general population and staff to return to work?
 No. It is not recommended to require a negative test before returning.
 There have been reports that an individual can continue to test positive long after they are considered to be contagious.

-- If staff or resident test positive, how long should they isolate and quarantine?
-A person who tests positive should observe a 10-day isolation period from the date their symptoms begin.
-Additionally, they need to be fever-free for 24-hours and have improved symptoms before they end their isolation period.
-An asymptomatic person should observe a 10-day isolation period starting on the date the positive specimen was collected.
-Learn about isolation and quarantine.
-For additional guidance on this topic, contact your local health department who may offer specific guidance for the shelters.
+- If staff or residents test positive, how long should they isolate and quarantine?
+A person who tests positive should follow CDC Quarantine and Isolation Guidance.
+For additional guidance on this topic, contact your local or tribal health department.
+They may offer specific guidance for shelters.

 - When should an individual be referred for follow-up lab-based molecular testing?
-Follow-up confirmatory molecular testing is recommended for individuals who are symptomatic and test negative using the Abbott BinaxNOW, and for people who are asymptomatic and test positive using the Abbott BinaxNOW.
+Follow-up confirmatory molecular testing is recommended for individuals who are symptomatic and test negative using a point-of-care antigen test.
 Confirmatory testing should be conducted as soon as possible and within 48 hours.
 For a simple guide on when to retest, see COVID-19 Antigen Testing: When is it best to retest?
-Additional guidance for the use of antigen testing is located in the COVID-19 Health Alert #17: Important Considerations for Use of COVID-19 Antigen Tests.
+Additional guidance for the use of antigen testing is located in a point-of-care antigen test memo.